Move to Portugal from USA: A Complete Guide for Relocating

 Tax Obligations

 As a resident of Portugal, you'll be subject to Portuguese tax laws.
 This includes income tax, property tax, and VAT.
-However, Portugal offers attractive tax benefits for foreign residents, including the Non-Habitual Residence (NHR) program.
+However, Portugal offered attractive tax benefits for foreign residents, including the Non-Habitual Residence (NHR) program.

 Can US citizens buy property in Portugal?